mit-acl/deep_panther/panther/matlab/readme.md

 sudo make install
 ```

-See also https://github.com/jtorde/casadi  for some modifications I did!!
+See also https://github.com/jtorde/casadi  for some modifications I did!!.
+I've modified the casadi source files to be able to do directly opti.change_problem_type('nlp') (or 'gurobi'), see also https://github.com/casadi/casadi/issues/2775

 Then, type matlab in the terminal, run `edit(fullfile(userpath,'startup.m'))`, and add this line to that file: